tc39/proposal-smart-pipelines/readme.md

 [TO DO]

 #### Abstract operations
-ResolveTopic is a new abstract operation that acts upon a Lexical Environment.
+**Resolve Topic** is a new abstract operation that acts upon a Lexical Environment.

 [TO DO]